MdAshadHussain/Tech-learning-webApplication/README.md

 Tools  :server: Apache, NetBeans IDE, mysql-connector

 Objective :

-Develop a responsive and user-friendly web site.
+"Create a responsive and user-friendly website."
-Implement secure user authentication through login.
+"Implement a secure user authentication system utilizing a login process."
-Develop a robust data storage and update system.
+"Build a strong system for storing and updating data."
 Implement easy to send query with educator.